sqlitebrowser/sqlitebrowser/BUILDING.md

 ## BUILD INSTRUCTIONS AND REQUIREMENTS

-DB Browser for SQLite requires Qt version 5.5 or newer as well as SQLite 3.9 or higher.
-For more information on Qt please consult http://www.qt.io.
+DB Browser for SQLite requires Qt as well as SQLite.
+For more information on Qt please consult http://www.qt.io and for SQLite please see https://sqlite.org/.

 ### Generic Linux and FreeBSD